 Mechanical Reinforcement of Soil - Mechanical reinforcement of soil will not be measured but shall be the quantities designated in the Contract, except for: revisions requested in writing by the Engineer, or for an error of plus or minus two percent of the total volume shown on the plans for each wall.
 When there are revisions requested by the Engineer or errors in the plan quantity, the volume will be measured by the cubic yard of the reinforcement zone, based on the reinforcement lengths as shown in the Contract, from the top of the leveling pad (or foundation where a leveling pad is not required) to the top of the precast panel facing based on the elevations shown in the Contract or as revised by the Engineer.
-Adjustments will not be made for Contractor changes to leveling pad or top of wall elevations to facilitate the Contractor's construction method.
+Adjustments will not be made for Contractor changes to leveling pad or top of wall elevations to facilitate the Contractor's construction method, or for changes in required soil reinforcement length due to use of structure backfill which exceeds the plan-designed in-place density of 125pcf.